 Empire Flippers has a reputation for being one of the best marketplaces for looking at websites and online businesses.
 The search function of the marketplace makes it easy to separate the ecommerce businesses from SaaS, niche websites, or other online businesses.

-Empire Flippers does some basic due diligence and offers information on each business for sale including monthly net profit, price, multiple, etc.
+Empire Flippers does some basic due diligence and offers information on each business for sale including monthly net profit, price, multiple, etc. On higher priced listings, they often include an interview with the seller which contains valuable information on the business and its operations.

 Some sellers are even open to email communication during the selling process, which is a definite plus for the due diligence section of the process.